bringey/SPLoader/README.md

 In order to build SPLoader, you will need a cross-compiler setup.
 The default configuration will build for the i386-pc platform, which requires binutils and gcc for the i686-elf target.
-GCC 7.1.0 and Binutils 2.29 are recommended.
+Latest stable versions for GCC and binutils are recommended.

 ### Building